 Nielson’s Duluth Dynasty began in 1999.
 In year three, Duluth made its first postseason appearance by competing in the Mineral Water Bowl.
 The following season, the Bulldogs won the 2002 Northern Sun Championship with a perfect 9-0 record and qualified for the NCAA Division II playoffs for the first time in school history.

 Duluth was 38-19 in its first five years under Nielson, who turned in his whistle after the 2003 season to serve as the Bulldogs’ athletic director.
 He remained the AD when he returned to coach the football team in 2008.
 That year, Duluth earned its first national championship with a 15-0 record.
 The Bulldogs duplicated the feat in 2010.

 Nielson was 100-26 in 10 seasons at Duluth.
 In his second five-year stint, the program was 62-7 with five NCAA playoff appearances, five NSIC titles and two undefeated seasons.
 Nielson was named national coach of the year in both championship years and totaled three Northern Sun Coach of the Year awards.

 Nielson and his wife, Terri, have two daughters, Amanda Taylor and Kasey King, a son, Kyle, and three grandchildren, Cash, Rowan, and Finley Taylor.
 Nielson holds a master’s degree from University of Northern Iowa, which he completed in 1988.
-He is a member of the University of Minnesota Duluth and Linn-Mar High School Athletic Hall of Fames.
+He served as Chair of the NCAA Football Rules Committee from 2015-17, and is a member of the University of Minnesota Duluth and Linn-Mar High School Athletic Hall of Fames.